-kids get lots of science festivals; we make something for adults, for them to play
+kids get plenty of science festivals — so we make something for adults, for them to play

 taste of science is an annual festival in cities across the United States

 We also have ongoing events in some cities

 Every year our audience grows and we add new locations

 Our purpose is to convey science to a wider audience by holding events, recording podcasts, making videos or any other means we can find to engage with the public.
 We are run 100% by volunteers.